Doctor of Philosophy in Kinesiology (Exercise Physiology)

 KINS 6813Advanced Research in Kinesiology (Taken 3 times)9

-Minor or Related Studies (As approved by Advisory Committee)15
+Minor, Related Studies, or Electives (As approved by Advisory Committee)15

 Total SCHs77